MostafaRamzySayedAhmed/SignUpSystem/README.md

 # Sign Up System
-It's a Non-Responsive Sign Up Page Providing Full Validation & Authentication for All of The Input Fields like Name, E-Mail, Password & Gender.
+It's a Non-Responsive Sign Up Page.

 # The Features
 * The Simple & Classic Design.